GodChosen/kode-kloud-engineer/Linux/README.md

 The backup server in the Stratos DC contains several template XML files used by the Nautilus application.
 However, these template XML files must be populated with valid data before they can be used.
 One of the daily tasks of a system admin working in the xFusionCorp industries is to apply string and file manipulation commands!

 Replace all occurrences of the string Random to Sonar on the XML file /root/nautilus.xml located in the backup server.

+**#6 Disable Root Login**

+After doing some security audits of servers, xFusionCorp Industries security team has implemented some new security policies.
+One of them is to disable direct root login through SSH.
+Disable direct SSH root login on all app servers in Stratos Datacenter.